 I’ll also include early drafts of scenes that made it into the book as well as scenes that ended up on the cutting room floor—and tell you why.
 I’ll share intimate explorations into my heart and soul, journal entries and writing practice that illuminate my process, document my creative exhilaration and despair, and reveal times I wanted to give up entirely, certain I didn’t have what it takes to complete this memoir and put it out into the world.

 As I move through the production stages for The Burning Light of Two Stars and its companion audiobook, I’ll also share the realities of those publication experiences with you—printed book, eBook and audiobook.

 Throughout the series, I’ll frame these posts with reflections and skills I’ve picked up in my thirty-five-year career as an author and my twenty+ years as a writing teacher.
 So hopefully, you’ll not just get to peek behind the curtain, you’ll also gain some tangible skills that will be beneficial in your own writing and storytelling.

 I can’t wait to share it all with you!
-To receive the series in your inbox, subscribe here.
-As a special bonus, you’ll immediately receive Writing Toward Courage: A Thirty-Day Practice, a free downloadable eBook I created to help people meet life’s toughest challenges (and let’s face it; we all need courage right now).
+To receive the series in your inbox, sign up for my newsletter here.
+As a special bonus, you’ll immediately receive Writing Toward Courage: A Thirty-Day Practice, a free downloadable e-book I created to help people meet life’s toughest challenges (and let’s face it; we all need courage right now).
 You don’t have to consider yourself a writer to benefit from the inspiring quotes and provocative questions that fill this book.